stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 }
 ```

-Easy, obvious to read, all the parameter names can be read with one eye sweep.
+Now all of the parameter names can be read with one eye sweep.

 Why not indent-on-column
 ========================